 Column Load Cells (also known as Canister Load Cell) offers compact design for high capacity compression applications such as CNC Machine Vise Clamping Force Test.
 These models offer robust construction with a capacity ranging from 2,000 to 30,000 lbs.
 FUTEK has also developed a miniature Load Cell Canister series for applications where size is a critical factor.

-The S Beam Load Cell, also known as the Shear Beam Load Cell, is one of the most popular types of load cells.
+The S Beam Load Cell is one of the most popular types of load cells.
 It was originally designed for inline applications to convert mechanical scale to digital by replacing the spring or other in-line hardware.
 The S Beam Load Cell is available in variety of load ranges with both English & Metric threads.
 It is very popular due to its high precision, low price, and ease of installation.
 But since S Beam Force Sensors are strictly designed for in-line applications they are very sensitive to extraneous load, torque, and moments.
 Off center loading must be avoided for the best performance & longer service life.
 Please refer to the pancake type load cell for applications requiring off center loading or extraneous load, moment and torque capabilities.

 Typical features of the S Beam Load Cell include an integrated cable or quick disconnect receptacle.
 S Beam Load Cells also come in full hermetic sealed versions and submersible types.
 In recent years, miniature versions of the S Beam Load Cell known as S Beam Load Cell Junior has also been designed and manufactured.
 The S Beam Load Cell Jr. (Miniature S Beam Load Cell) comes with effective built-in mechanical stop for overload protection in both Tension and Compression and is available from 10 grams full scale to 100 lbs.
 This innovative model comes in package sizes smaller than a quarter coin and is widely used in bag hanging medical applications during the dialysis process (load cell for dialysis), as well as other automated applications in which small package size is essential, making it a suitable load cell for dialysis.